tonTux/ProductivityTracker/v1/v1.1/readme.md

-First update. \n
+First update.\
-fixes:\n
+fixes:\
-1. found a bug that prevents the database from saving when the terminal is closed.\n
+1. found a bug that prevents the database from saving when the terminal is closed.\
-\n\n
+\
-new features \n
+new features \
 1. now prints current activity.